mSvcBench/muBench/Docs/Manual.md

 python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json
 ```

 If the K8sDeployer finds YAML files in the YAML folder, it will ask whether the user prefers to undeploy them before proceeding.
+The undeploy operation iremove all files YAML files and, if `no-apply` is false, remove also the related Kubernetes resources.

 Take care of controlling the eventual completion of the deployment/undeployment operation with `kubectl get pods` command.